michael-robbins/rpi-k8s-ansible/README.md

 ## Preparing an SD card
 ```
-# Write the image to the SD card
+# Write the image to the SD card, please use at least 2018-04-18 if you want to use WiFi
 $ sudo dd if=YYYY-MM-DD-raspbian-stretch-lite.img of=/dev/sdX bs=16M status=progress

 # Provision wifi settings on first boot